dorkodu/wander/protocol/00-GENESIS.md

 `draft` `mandatory` `author:doruk@dorkodu.com`

-This NIP defines the basic protocol that should be implemented by everybody.
-New NIPs may add new optional (or mandatory) fields and messages and features to the structures and flows described here.
+This document defines the basic protocol that should be implemented by everybody.

+New NIPs may add new optional (or mandatory) fields, types, messages and features to the structures and flows described here.

-## Users and Signatures
+## Users & Signatures

 Each user has a keypair.